Fox News allegedly made fake news to protect Trump

 “I’ve never spoken to Trump in my life,” he said.

-Asked about the allegations, Fox's president of news Jay Wallace released the following statement:
+Asked about the allegations, Jay Wallace, Fox's president of news, released the following statement:

 “The accusation that FoxNews.com published Malia Zimmerman’s story to help detract from coverage of the Russia collusion issue is completely erroneous.
 The retraction of this story is still being investigated internally and we have no evidence that Rod Wheeler was misquoted by Zimmerman.
 Additionally, FOX News vehemently denies the race discrimination claims in the lawsuit — the dispute between Zimmerman and Rod Wheeler had nothing to do with race.”